nodecosmos/nodecosmos_server/charybdis/README.md

 * Scylla: NoSQL DB focused on performance
 * Charybdis: Thin layer  on top of `scylla_rust_driver` focused on easy of use and performance

+### Usage considerations
+- Provide and expressive API for CRUD & Complex Query operations on model as a whole
+- Provide easy way to manipulate model partially by using partial_model! macro
+- Intelligent migration tool that analyzes the `model/*.rs` files and runs migrations according to differences between the model definition and database

 ### Performance consideration:
 - It's build on top of nightly rust and uses async/await
 - It uses prepared statements with bound values (shard/token aware)
-  - CRUD query strings are macro generated and cached
+- CRUD query strings are macro generated constants
 - While it has expressive API it's very thin layer on top of scylla_rust_driver, and it does not introduce any overhead

-### Usage considerations
-- Provide and expressive API for CRUD & Query operations on model as a whole
-- Provide easy way to manipulate model partially
-- Intelligent migration tool that analyzes the model/*.rs files and runs migrations according to differences between the model definition and database
+- It doesn't have ORM query builder like `diesel` or `sqlx` because if used correctly it's not needed

 ### Usage:

-#### Declare model as a struct within src/models dir (Note we use 'src/models' as migration tool expects that)
+Declare model as a struct within src/models dir (Note we use 'src/models' as migration tool expects that)
 ```rust
 // src/modles/user.rs
 use charybdis::prelude::*;